-The Reading/Writing Center provides Augustana students with an opportunity for one-on-one instruction and advice on writing, reading, and other academic skills.
-The center is in the Gerber Center, room 423 (next to the computer lab).
+The Reading/Writing Center (RWC) provides all Augustana students the opportunity for one-on-one instruction and advice on their writing, reading and other academic skills.

-The center is staffed by three faculty members who conduct one-time sessions or multiple sessions designed to promote academic self-confidence, skills and knowledge.
+The Reading/Writing Center is staffed by three faculty members and more than two dozen peer tutors who conduct one-time or multiple sessions designed to promote academic self-confidence, skills and knowledge.

-Whether you are a first-year student or a senior, the center and its tutors are ready to help.
-The center offers:
+Whether you are a first-year student or a senior, the center and its tutors are ready to help with:

-- Advice on any stage of writing a paper: getting started, drafting, revising, or proofreading
+- Advice on any stage of writing: getting started, drafting, revising, editing or proofreading

 - Instruction on reading comprehension and strategies for reading complex texts